kowala-tech/kcoin/README.md

 ## Kowala

-Official implementation of the Kowala protocol.
+Official implementation of the Kowala protocol based on the [go-ethereum client](https://github.com/ethereum/go-ethereum/).
 The **`kusd`** client is the main client for the Kowala network.
-It is the entry point into the Kowala network, and is capable of running a full node(default).
+It is the entry point into the Kowala network, and is capable of running a full node.
 The client offers a gateway (Endpoints, WebSocket, IPC) to the Kowala network to other processes.

 ## Running kusd